JamesMackman/mind-melt/README.md

 In the development of this project, extensive testing has been conducted to ensure that all features are functioning as intended and that the website provides a seamless experience for users to achieve their goals.

-### Feature testing
+### Feature Testing

 1. Font Awesome and Google Fonts Integration:

 - **Objective:** Ensure seamless integration of Font Awesome icons and Google Fonts across the website.
 - **Testing Details:** Verified that all Font Awesome icons are displayed correctly, and Google Fonts are applied consistently throughout the site.
 Checked for any loading issues or visual discrepancies.

 2. Favicon Implementation:

 - **Objective:** Confirm the proper display of the favicon.
 - **Testing Details:** Ensured that the favicon appears in the browser tab, bookmark bar, and other relevant locations.
 Checked for clarity and consistency.

 3. Navigation Links:

 - **Objective:** Validate the functionality of navigation links.
 - **Testing Details:** Clicked on each navigation link to confirm smooth navigation between pages.
 Verified that the active link is appropriately highlighted.

 4. Quiz Rules Section

 - **Objective:** Ensure clarity and accuracy in conveying quiz rules.
 - **Testing Details:** Checked that the quiz rules are clearly presented to users before starting the quiz.
 Verified that the content is easy to understand and formatted correctly.

 5. Progress Bar:

 - **Objective:** Confirm the accuracy and responsiveness of the progress bar.
 - **Testing Details:** Progressed through the quiz and ensured that the progress bar accurately reflects the user's advancement.
 Verified responsiveness on different screen sizes.

 6. Question and Answer Display:

 - **Objective:** Validate the correct display of questions and answers.
 - **Testing Details:** Checked that questions are displayed appropriately, and answer options are presented clearly.
 Verified the proper functioning of the answer selection mechanism.

 7. Scoreboard:

 - **Objective:** Confirm the accuracy of the scoreboard.
 - **Testing Details:** Progressed through the quiz, answered questions correctly and incorrectly, and verified that the scoreboard updates accordingly.
 Checked for visual consistency.

 8. Next Button:

 - **Objective:** Validate the functionality of the next button.
 - **Testing Details:** Clicked the next button to progress through the quiz.
 Verified that it correctly advances to the next question and becomes disabled after reaching the end of the quiz.

 9. Footer:

 - **Objective:** Confirm proper formatting and content placement in the footer.
 - **Testing Details:** Checked that the footer content, including social links and copyright information, is correctly aligned and spaced.
 Verified consistent display across screen sizes.

 10. JavaScript Inclusion:

 - **Objective:** Ensure proper inclusion and execution of JavaScript.
 - **Testing Details:** Verified that JavaScript functions, such as quiz progression and button interactions, work as intended.
 Checked for any errors in the console.

 11. Quiz Functionality:

 - **Objective:** Verify the smooth functioning of the quiz, including question loading, answer selection, and score calculation.
 - **Testing Details:** Went through the entire quiz, answering questions and ensuring that the score updates correctly.
 Checked for any inconsistencies or unexpected behavior during the quiz.

 12. Responsive Design:

 - **Objective:** Confirm that the website maintains a user-friendly layout across different devices and screen sizes.
 - **Testing Details:** Accessed the website on various devices (desktop, tablet, and mobile) to ensure that the design is responsive.
 Verified that content adjusts appropriately to different screen sizes.

 13. Retry Button:

 - **Objective:** Validate the functionality of the retry button, ensuring it resets the quiz for users to try again.
 - **Testing Details:** Clicked the retry button after completing the quiz to ensure it resets the quiz, including the score and progress bar.
 Checked for any issues related to multiple retries.

 14. Login Page:

 - **Objective:** Ensure the proper functioning and validation of the login page.
 - **Testing Details:** Entered different inputs (valid and invalid) into the login form to ensure correct validation messages.
 Verified that the form submission works as intended.